 Enter the DrainDroyd filtration system

-After winterization is complete, it’s time to filter out the waxes. extraktLAB’s solution to filtration, the DrainDroyd filtration system for dewaxing crude oil is a useful addition to the workflow of any cannabis oil production operation.
+After winterization is complete, it’s time to filter out the waxes. extraktLAB’s solution to filtration, the DrainDroyd filtration system for dewaxing crude oil is a useful addition to the workflow of any hemp oil production operation.
 The device is intended to not just filter solids such as waxes from fluids, but can also be used for eliminating larger solids from smaller solids such as is necessary in isolate creation or in solid phase extractions of any sort.

 Any bottlenecks into the process, or wasted precious product, hinders a fast ROI.
-Whether your business is using butane, ethanol or CO2 for hemp and cannabis extraction, the DrainDroyd breaks down all previous filtration barriers and offers a bottleneck solution that can allow you to attain the ROI you’ve been searching for.
+Whether your business is using butane, ethanol or CO2 for hemp extraction, the DrainDroyd breaks down all previous filtration barriers and offers a bottleneck solution that can allow you to attain the ROI you’ve been searching for.

 When you choose DrainDroyd, you eliminate frustrating bottlenecks such as many hours of labor with small scale Buchner funnels and glass breakage.
-Our innovative filtration equipment also reduces the number of steps in your overall process and leads to the production of higher quality cannabis extracts.
+Our innovative filtration equipment also reduces the number of steps in your overall process and leads to the production of higher quality extracts.